Columbia Peak to Park - Women's Review

 The Columbia Peak to Park is ultra-versatile and highly affordable.
 It's protective and warm, offering comfort all day long during the cold months of the year.

-During our testing in everything from cold to moderate temperature, we never truly got cold and our core was always toasty.
+During our testing in everything from cold to moderate temperature, we never truly got cold, and our core was always toasty.
 We played in the snow, threw snowballs, cross-country skied, and went for long snowy hikes.
-The interior liner that sits against the skin is made of a nylon material, keeping even wet or saturated insulation protected from your skin.
+The interior liner that sits against the skin is made of nylon material, keeping you dry even when wet.
 The high loft of the jacket isn't only warm but also cozy, wrapping you up like a sleeping bag.
-The shell is fairly water-resistant, which adds to its overall warmth.
+The shell is relatively water-resistant, which adds to its overall warmth.

 In the rain, it still retains warmth.
 Unfortunately, it isn't the highest quality insulation out there, so wet warmth doesn't compare to the higher-end products in this review.
 As a result, we wouldn't recommend it for sleet-laden weather where you might find yourself outside for days.
 Overall, a great recreational winter jacket.

 While the Peak to Park does feature super lofty insulation that is packable, its features add bulk.
 It feels lightweight while wearing, but isn't the smallest jacket out there.
 While it's not as lightweight as other quilted competitors that featureless insulation, it certainly compresses nicely into a backpack or a ski bag for easy travel.
 The nylon exterior and interior is flexible, while the insulation has air pockets that can be deflated to pack away.